What different clinical programs are offered at CCPH?

 "I have trouble talking to people.
 I'll never be able to share in a group."

 Most people are anxious about talking in a group, but this almost always fades quickly.
-People also remember what it's like to be new to a group; you're likely to get a lot of support when you do begin talking.
+You are likely to get a lot of support when you do begin talking.

 Group therapy is the most effective treatment approach for many issues college students face.
 When a group is recommended, it's because your therapist believes it's the best way for you to be helped.
-He or she can discuss the reasons for the recommendation with you.
+They can discuss the reasons for the recommendation with you.

 Common concerns adapted from Counseling Services, University at Buffalo, The State University of New York.

-Groups are confidential, meaning that what members disclose in sessions is not shared outside of the group.
-The importance of confidentiality and concerns about are reviewed with group members at the first meeting and every time a new member joins a group.
+All therapy groups, workshops, and community conversations are confidential, meaning that what members disclose in sessions is not shared outside of the group.
+The importance of confidentiality and concerns about are reviewed with group members at the first meeting.

-Adapted from Counseling Services at, State University of New York at Buffalo, and Cornell University, CAPS
+Adapted from Counseling Services, State University of New York at Buffalo, and Cornell University, CAPS